Session 29

 Joy really looks different now.
 What are the big ideas?

-Functional programming gave up state and assignments, but it still used names: parameters and local variables.
-Joy uses the stack for all of its data values, so we don't need to name arguments or parameters.
+Joy uses the stack for all of its data values, so we don't even need to name arguments or parameters.

 We don't apply functions.
 We compose them.